In-game DFHack command launcher with integrated help.

 those commands again.
 You can scroll through your command history with the

-Up and Down cursor keys, or you can search your history for
+Up and Down arrow keys, or you can search your history for

 something specific with the AltS hotkey.
 When you hit